skesgin/Vulkan/VKTS_Documentation/BUILD.md

 The following command creates the Android project:

 1. Open console in `Android` project folder and execute following command:
-    - `Init.bat`
+    - `python create_project.py`

-The following command copies assets, builds and installs the Android project:
+The following command copies the needed assets and builds the Android project:

 2. Open console in `Android` project folder and execute following command:
+    - `python build_project.py`

+The following command installs the Android project:

+3. Open console in `Android` project folder and execute following command:
-    - `Build_Install.bat`
+    - `python install_project.py`

 The following commands allows to display the log output:

-3. Open another console execute following command in the `VKTS_Binaries` folder:
+4. Open another console execute following command in the `VKTS_Binaries` folder:
-    - `android_log.bat`

-The following command executes the Android application:

-4. Open console in `Android` project folder and execute following command:
-    - `Execute.bat`
+    - `python android_log.py`

 Setting up the Android device: